Program overview

 • Automation Specialist: Work on the design and implementation of automated systems, improving efficiency and productivity in various industries.

-• Embedded Systems Developer: Design and develop software for embedded systems, integrating hardware and software solutions for various applications.
+• Embedded Systems Developer: Design and develop software for embedded systems, integrating hardware and software to create functional devices.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.